mvolkmann/blog/src/swift/Xcode.md

 - Extract to a Method
 - Extract All Occurrences

+Note that the "Extract Subview" option and the "Embed in \*" options only appear a preview is displayed and a view name is command-clicked.

 In the past there was a "Rename..." option in this menu.
 It was moved to Editor ...
 Refactor ...
 Rename.